AhmedMourad0/Sherlock3/README.md

 - Backdrop.
 - Timber.
 - Home screen widgets.
-- ADT driven error handling.
+- ADT-driven error handling.
 - Bundlizer and NoCopy.

 ## Whiteboard:

-- LiveQuery (allowing users to register their search parameters for live updates and sending them notifications when a child with high likelihood for a match is found).
+- Compose
-- Firebase Cloud Functions.
+- Testing.
+- Fix all ViewModels
-- The id should never be exposed to the ui layer
+- Hide the id from the ui layer
-- Encrypt everything
+- Encryption, Redacted
-- Refactor all views and viewmodels, remove all logic from the former to the latter
 - Firebase Crashlytics?

-- unsafeOf
-- RxBinding
 - Use Monads to abstract over data types (RxJava, Coroutines,...) in data modules.
 - Replace RxJava with Kotlin Coroutines and Flow.
-- Improve UI, maybe wait for Compose?
-It's a mess.
-We also need many spinners.
-- Testing.
 - Package per feature?
 - Use AndroidX's App Startup
 - Anonymous authentication as a firestore fallback strategy when the user is signed in but not with Firebase.
 - Timeline (shows a live feed of newly missing or found children near you)
-- Go Multiplatform (kotlin-inject, sqldelight, gitlive firebase,...).
+- Go Multiplatform (kotlin-inject, gitlive firebase,...).
 - Redux?
 MVI?
 No?